Chongsaid/Web-Developer-Tools/README.md

 # Front-end tool library

-It is a lightweight front-end tool library with built-in event binding, which makes it easier to implement event delegation.
+It is a light-weight front-end tool library with built-in event binding, which makes event delegation easier.
 Of course, most common tools are also included.
-This tool is designed to let you develop with ease using native JavaScript.
+This tool is designed to allow you to use native JavaScript to still develop with ease.

 ## Event binding processing